 - Use safe work practices and trained workers if any repair or renovation work disturbs lead paint or asbestos.

 - Clean dust and debris with wet mops or cloths to prevent it from getting into the air.

-Call 311 for information about Indoor Air Quality or to file a complaint about air problems from sources like renovation work, construction sites, dry cleaners, or restaurants.
+- Call 311 for information about Indoor Air Quality or to file a complaint about air problems.